Pandemic Polyphony

 I often bang the drum for what Biodanza IS but I’ve never written about what it IS NOT and how it’s distinct from the many other amazing conscious dance forms there are in the world.
 So this post offers a few bits in that vein for clarification & inspiration purposes.
 Enjoy!

 #1: Biodanza is NOT a place to do your own thing.
 Everyone who knows me knows that I LOVE doing my own thing on the dance floor!
 But that’s not why I brought Biodanza to RI in 2018.
 While there’s no choreography and each song offers us an invitation to explore an aspect of who we are in our own unique way, there is a carefully curated arc to our exploration and that arc is not “just about me.”
-In its essence, there is no Biodanza without the other.
-When asked to distinguish Biodanza from Gabrielle Roth’s 5 Rhythms (in which it is possible to do an entire wave solo), creator and founder Rolando Toro noted that Biodanza’s “whole purpose is to help you communicate with others; to go deeply into intimacy.”
+From a structural perspective there is no Biodanza without at least one other dancer.
+When asked to distinguish Biodanza from Gabrielle Roth’s 5 Rhythms (in which it is possible to dance an entire 5R wave solo), creator Rolando Toro noted that Biodanza’s “whole purpose is to help you communicate with others; to go deeply into intimacy.”
 Yes, individual consent is embedded into every dance and one of our primary aims is recovering, building and honing our own internal compass.
 But we refer to Biodanza as “the poetry of the human encounter.”
 While that absolutely includes encountering ourselves in new ways, the process of reconnection with self rests in the rich and fertile ground of connection with our fellow human beings.
 What emerges through our iterative dances with one another are webs of connection and community that lay at the foundation of true individual & collective wellbeing.

 To me, regularly setting down my “own personal dance agenda” in service of this aim is not only a gift to myself, it’s what I believe the world is most deeply hungering for… 💫